oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 45: DISCONNECT packet]{.underline}

 As with MQTT, the DISCONNECT packet is sent by a client to indicate that it wants to delete the Virtual connection.
 The gateway will acknowledge the receipt of that packet by returning a DISCONNECT to the client.
-A server or gateway may also send a DISCONNECT to a client, e.g. in case a gateway, due to an error, cannot map a received packet to a client.
-Upon receiving such a DISCONNECT packet, a client should try to create another Virtual
-Connection by sending a CONNECT packet to the gateway or server.
+A server may also send a DISCONNECT to a client due to an error when for instance it cannot map a received packet to the client.
+Upon receiving such a DISCONNECT packet, a client should try to create another Virtual Connection by sending a CONNECT packet to the gateway or server.

 [A Server MUST NOT send a DISCONNECT until after it has sent a CONNACK with Reason Code of less than 0x80 \[MQTT-SN-3.1.23-1\].]{.mark}